 I soon found myself in engineering and the scope class came to an end, but I guess you could say it sort of lives on as a 310.

-Our restoration engineer Phil Crosby has been working to bring this oscilloscope back to life.
+Our restoration engineer Phil Crosby brought this oscilloscope back to life.
 This photo shows the first waveform on this oscilloscope in 65 years!
 Nice work, Phil.